Daniel Høegh

 Daniel Mathias Høegh ([ˈhøːˀj]; born 6 January 1991) is a Danish professional footballer who plays as a centre-back for Randers FC.
-Høegh formerly played for SC Heerenveen, FC Basel and Odense Boldklub.
+Høegh formerly played for SC Heerenveen, FC Basel, Odense Boldklub and Midtjylland.

 Career

 Born in Odense, Denmark, Høegh started played for OB's youth ranks from 2004 to 2010.
 On 30 August 2010 he made his debut for the first team against FC Midtjylland and played all 90 minutes.
 He stayed with the club for five years.